Does Smoking Lower Testosterone Levels?

 Testosterone Levels Decline Faster in Smokers

-So you may think, after all the data shown in the International Journal of Andrology research, smoking is beneficial in increasing testosterone, which equates to boosting male reproductive health.
+So you may think, after all the data shown in the International Journal of Andrology research, that smoking is good for increasing testosterone, which equates to boosting male reproductive health.
+Not really.
+Eventually, smoking is still a terrible idea.

-Not really, as another research by the American Journal of Epidemiology shows that heavy smokers who smoke up to 36.5 packs per year experience a faster decline in testosterone than non-smokers.
-This data means that despite the initially high levels, the sex hormone is impaired later by smoking.
+Another research by the American Journal of Epidemiology shows that heavy smokers who smoke up to 36.5 packs per year experience a faster decline in testosterone than non-smokers.
+This data means that despite the initially high levels shown in the study above, the male sex hormone is impaired later by smoking.

 Sperm Count and Quality Are Lower in Smokers